Unitary representations of the fundamental group of Orbifolds

 \section{Introduction}

-Let $Y/\C$ be a connected smooth projective curve and $\sE\,\longrightarrow \, Y$ a polystable vector bundle of degree zero.
+Let $Y/\C$ be a connected smooth projective curve, and let $\sE\,\longrightarrow \, Y$ be a polystable vector bundle of degree zero.
 A celebrated theorem of Narasimhan and Seshadri, \cite{NS}, says that $\sE$ is necessarily given by a unitary representation of the fundamental group of $Y$.
 Let $X/\C$ be a smooth projective variety of dimension $n$.
 Fix an ample line bundle $\mathcal L$ on $X$ in order to define the degree of a torsionfree coherent sheaf on $X$.
 The following generalization of the Narasimhan--Seshadri theorem holds.

-\begin{thm}[\cite{mr}, \cite{Do}] Let $\sE$ be a vector bundle on $X$ such that $c_1(\sE)\,=\,0$ and $c_2(\sE)\cdot c_1({\mathcal L})^{n-2}\,=\,0$.
+\begin{thm}[\cite{Do}, \cite{mr}] Let $\sE$ be a vector bundle on $X$ such that $c_1(\sE)\,=\,0$ and $c_2(\sE)\cdot c_1({\mathcal L})^{n-2}\,=\,0$.
 Then $\sE$ is polystable if and only if it is given by a unitary representation of the (topological) fundamental group of $X$. \end{thm}

 Some clarification on Theorem \ref{mrns} is necessary.
 By \cite[p.
 231, Proposition 1]{Do}, a stable vector bundle on $X$ admits a Hermitian--Yang--Mills connection.
 Since a polystable vector bundle $\sE$ on $X$ is a direct sum of stable vector bundles of same ${\rm degree}/{\rm rank}$ quotient, the Hermitian--Yang--Mills connection on the stable direct summands together produce a Hermitian--Yang--Mills connection on $\sE$.
 If $c_1(\sE)\,=\,0$ and $c_2(\sE)\cdot c_1({\mathcal L})^{n-2}\,=\,0$, then any Hermitian--Yang--Mills connection on $\sE$ is flat \cite[p.
 115, Theorem 4.11]{Ko}.
 All Chern classes in Theorem \ref{mrns} are topological, taking values in rational cohomological classes.

 Our aim here is to generalize the above theorem to projective orbifolds.
-By an {\bf orbifold} over a field $k$ we always mean a smooth separated Deligne Mumford stack which is of finite type over $k$ and whose isotropy groups at all generic points is trivial.
+By an {\bf orbifold} over a field $k$ we always mean a smooth separated Deligne--Mumford stack which is of finite type over $k$ and whose isotropy groups at all generic points is trivial.
 Thus an orbifold has a dense open substack which is a scheme.
 We call a Deligne--Mumford stack projective if it has a coarse moduli space which is a projective variety.